Hidden Command

 For this example, we will use a Hidden Command step to create a list of all the files in the Windows system directory.

-2. Double click the icon or drag & drop it to the process visuliser to use the Hidden Command function.
-Create Hidden Command step
+Double click the icon or drag & drop it to the process visuliser to use the Hidden Command function.

 Create a Hidden Command step.